-Whitelist an Email Sender or a Domain in Yahoo!
+How to Whitelist an Email Sender or Domain in Yahoo!
 Mail

-Nothing can be more frustrating than missing important emails because they go to your spam folder —unless it's having to remember to frequently check your spam folder, in case an email you've been waiting for somehow ended up there.
-But there's an easy fix.
-You can manage your mail to whitelist those emails you don't want to miss.
+Nothing can be more frustrating than missing important emails because they go to your spam folder.
+But there are ways to manage your email to avoid such issues, such as "whitelisting" those emails you don't want to miss.